-Xcode Command Line Tools Already Installed?
+Check Xcode Command Line Tools

-To avoid complications, check if Xcode Command Line Tools are already installed.
+To develop software on a Mac, you'll need Xcode Command Line Tools.
+See the article About Xcode Command Line Tools to learn what it's for.
+Here's how to check if Xcode Command Line Tools are already installed.
 If already installed, check if you have the most recent version.

 If you updated your machine from an earlier macOS version, you may have an outdated version of Xcode or the Command Line Tools in place.
 Read on to check if you have a troublesome out-of-date Command Line Tools.

-Before you get started
+Before you get started, install a better terminal

 Is macOS up to date?